-Minnesota Advanced Practice Provider Loan Forgiveness Guidelines
+Minnesota Urban Advanced Practice Provider (Psychiatric Nurse Practitioner only) Loan Forgiveness Guidelines

-The purpose of Minnesota's Loan Forgiveness program is to recruit and retain health care professionals to needed areas and facilities in Minnesota.
+The purpose of Minnesota's Health Care Loan Forgiveness program is to recruit and retain health care professionals to needed areas and facilities in Minnesota.
 Loan forgiveness is an important benefit for health care professionals as well as health care facilities and communities experiencing a shortage of access to primary care services.

 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health administers this program.
 It is funded by the State of Minnesota.
 Program eligibility requirements and benefits are established by state statute, 144.1501 authorizing the health professional education loan forgiveness program.

-This program is offered to Psychiatric Nurse Practitioners who plan to practice or are practicing in a underserved urban community.
+This program is offered to Psychiatric Nurse Practitioners who plan to practice or are practicing in an underserved urban community.
 A prospective participant must submit an application to ORHPC during the open application cycle.

 The Urban Advanced Practice Provider Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
 Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Psychiatric Nurse Practitioner.
 Credit card debt or loans from family members do not qualify.
 Parent PLUS loans do not qualify.

 Loans in current or active default are NOT eligible for forgiveness in this program, even if considered in good standing with the collections agency.
 Previously defaulted loans that have since been completely rehabilitated and are not currently in active default status are eligible.